 "Appropriate authority" denotes the authority with responsibility for initiation of the disciplinary process with respect to a violation to be reported.
+See Commentary to Canon 3D.

 "Candidate."
 A candidate is a person seeking election for or retention of judicial office by election.
 A person becomes a candidate for judicial office as soon as he or she makes a public announcement of candidacy, declares or files as a candidate with the election authority, or authorizes solicitation or acceptance of contributions or support.
 The term "candidate" has the same meaning when applied to a judge seeking election to nonjudicial office, unless on leave of absence.
+See Preamble and Canons 2B(3), the preliminary paragraph of 5, 5A, 5B, 5C, and 6E.

 "Court personnel" does not include the lawyers in a proceeding before a judge.
+See Canons 3B(4), 3B(7)(b), 3B(9), and 3C(2).

 "Fiduciary" includes such relationships as executor, administrator, trustee, and guardian.
+See Canons 4E, 6B, and 6F (Commentary).